30th

 inscription, the front mandapa was

-extended during 9th Century.
+extended during the 9th Century.
 The inscription is in the form of a

-song, one Ilangouthaman, a Jain monk / teacher belongs to Madurai, had done the
+song, one Ilangouthaman, a Jain monk/teacher belonging to Madurai, had done the

 thirupani on behalf of Pandya King Avanibasekaran Sri Vallaban.
-A land was donated in lieu of thirupani,
+Land was donated instead of thirupani,

-which includes constructing of a Jain temple at Tharambai Moothur, offering of 'neivedhyam', burning of lamp.
+which includes constructing a Jain temple at Tharambai Moothur, offering of 'Naivedhyam', and burning of lamp.
 And

-in continuation of the thirupani of constructing mandapam for a Jain Jinalaya
+in continuation of the thirupani of constructing a mandapam for a Jain Jinalaya

 at Annal Vayil.